simdjson/simdjson/README.md

 - We parse integers and floating-point numbers as separate types which allows us to support large 64-bit integers in [-9223372036854775808,9223372036854775808), like a Java `long` or a C/C++ `long long`.
 Among the parsers  that differentiate between integers and floating-point numbers, not all support 64-bit integers.
 (For example, sajson rejects JSON files with integers larger than or equal to 2147483648.
 RapidJSON will parse a file containing an overly long integer like 18446744073709551616 as a floating-point number.)
 When we cannot represent exactly an integer as a signed 64-bit value, we reject the JSON document.
 - We do full UTF-8 validation as part of the parsing.
 (Parsers like fastjson, gason and dropbox json11 do not do UTF-8 validation.)
 - We fully validate the numbers.
 (Parsers like gason and ultranjson will accept `[0e+]` as valid JSON.)
 - We validate string content for unescaped characters.
-(Parsers like fastjson and ultrajson accept unescaped line breaks and tags in strings.)
+(Parsers like fastjson and ultrajson accept unescaped line breaks and tabs in strings.)

 ## Architecture

 The parser works in three stages:

 - Stage 1.
-Identifies quickly structure elements, strings, and so forth.
+(Find marks) Identifies quickly structure elements, strings, and so forth.
 We validate UTF-8 encoding at that stage.
 - Stage 2.
-Involves the "flattening" of the data from stage 1, that is, convert bitsets into arrays of indexes.
-- Stage 3.
-(Structure building) Involves constructing a "tree" of sort to navigate through the data.
+(Structure building) Involves constructing a "tree" of sort (materialized as a tape) to navigate through the data.
 Strings and numbers are parsed at this stage.

 ## Navigating the parsed document